 - These Oregon Businesses are Hiring During Coronavirus Outbreak

 You can also use your favorite job search sites to find companies hiring immediately.
 Whether you're looking for jobs or internships, Indeed classifies some positions as "urgently hiring."
 Glassdoor identifies similar opportunties using a "hiring surge" category and the Oregon Employment Department job board allows you to search for opportunities using the phrase "immediate need."
 Don't forget that Handshake is still full of full-time, part-time, and internship opportunities in Oregon and across the country.
 Try searching other sites, many of which you can find on Career Connections' lists of job boards, using relevant keywords as well.

 Many people are working from home these days, at least part of the time.
 After COVID-19, the world of work might look very different, with more people requesting flexible work schedules or truly remote work.
 True remote work involves working all of your hours away from an office setting.
 Your work is done through your computer and internet connection 100% of the time.
 There has been a boom in remote work opportunities that many find enticing, particularly if you are geographically bound to one location but are struggling to find available work there.

-To get started, check out the remote work resources that Career Connections has pulled together.
+To get started, check out the remote work resources that Career Connections has pulled together, and take a look at this list of the top 50 companies hiring for remote jobs in 2021.
 Want to find even more remote opportunties?
 Search for positions on major job and internship boards by using "remote"in the keyword search.

 Micro-internships are short-term, professional assignments that college students and recent graduates can complete remotely.
 For students who have little work experience, micro-internships can give them the learning and confidence that they need to be better positioned for a full-time position.
 Employers also benefit by testing out the talent pool and discover student competencies that could not be gleaned from a resume.
 Learn more and apply at Parker Dewey, and check out this short video about micro-internships and some tips for success.